-In 2019, 18,000 children and young people were sentenced for a criminal offence.
-The majority (67 per cent) were issued with a community sentence.
+In 2021, around 12,000 children and young people were sentenced for a criminal offence.
+The majority (68 per cent) were issued with a community sentence.

-Referral orders were the most common type of sentence imposed in 2019, with 45 per cent of children and young people sentenced recieving a referral order.
-Discharges were received by 13 per cent of under 18s and immediate custody by 7 per cent.
+Referral orders were the most common type of community sentence imposed in 2021, with 47 per cent of children and young people sentenced receiving a referral order.
+Discharges were received by 13 per cent of under 18s, fines by 11 per cent and immediate custody by 5 per cent.

 There is more information in the Council’s guideline on sentencing children and young people.